-APPENDIX II Non-EU
+APPENDIX II

-Activity
+Non-UK/Non-EU Activity

-We will not provide best execution to clients where transactions are only booked to Morgan Stanley companies in the European Economic Area and where the client-facing activities (such as agreeing the terms of the transaction and responsibility for execution) are carried on exclusively by employees of affiliates of Morgan Stanley companies ("Affiliates") or branches established outside of the European Economic Area ("Non-EU Branches").
+We will not provide best execution to clients where transactions are only booked to Morgan Stanley companies in the European Economic Area or the United Kingdom as applicable and where the client-facing activities (such as agreeing the terms of the transaction and responsibility for execution) are carried on exclusively by employees of affiliates of Morgan Stanley companies ("Affiliates") or branches established outside of the European Economic Area ("Non-EU Branches") or the United Kingdom as applicable.
 In these instances, this document will be for informational purposes only, and those Affiliates or Non-EU Branches will provide best execution in accordance with applicable local rules and regulations.